 This article is part of the series “Aligning Key Themes in Human Resources to Lean | Agile Values & Principles”

-Agile Enterprises understand the power of bringing intrinsically motivated people together to form collaborative empowered teams; and sets the stage for them to thrive.
+Agile Enterprises understand the power of bringing intrinsically motivated people together to form collaborative, empowered teams, setting the stage for them to thrive.
 Unsurprisingly, Agile teams are more passionate and involved.
-And it is simple: engagement – even though often dismissed as idealistic HR notion – translates directly into better business performance and success and it encourages retention.
+And it is simple: engagement – although often dismissed as an idealistic HR notion – translates directly into better business performance and success.

-Agile practices allow people to evolve through challenging work, powerful collaboration, constant reflections, continuous feedback, and relentless improvement – all deeply embedded into the workflow.
-In other words, Agile does not distinguish between learning and working: Working equals learning; and knowledge workers are learning workers.
+Agile practices allow people to evolve through challenging work, powerful collaboration, constant reflection, continuous feedback, and relentless improvement – all deeply embedded into the workflow.
+In other words, Agile does not distinguish between learning and working; working equals learning and knowledge workers are learning workers.